Wramberg/TerminalView/README.md

 When you are done you can close the terminal by closing the view (`ctrl`+`shift`+`q` or `ctrl`+`shift`+`w` as default) or exiting the shell (by e.g. hitting `ctrl`+`d`).

 ## Settings
 The settings are available in the menu: *Preferences->Package Settings->TerminalView*.
+The settings include options for adjusting colors, scrollback history and similar.
 Simply copy the settings you want to change into your user settings which are also available in the menu.
-The only thing that is currently configurable is color support.
-This is disabled by default until further testing has been done.

 ## Color scheme
 The color scheme can be tweaked by copying the default color scheme into the user color scheme file.
 Both of these files are available in the menu: *Preferences->Package Settings->TerminalView*.